-The planted rice on September (dry season rice) is entering into the grain mature stage.
-It is about 0.7 million hectare and 4.9% higher than the previous year with a good growing condition.
-While the rice which is planted on October is entering into the grain filling stage, it has reached 0.6 million hectares and 21.2% lower than the previous year with good growing condition.
-The rice planted on November is entering into the generative phase or the young panicle forming stage.
-It has reached 1.3 million hectare and it’s 13.8% lower than previous year with good growing condition.
+The planted rice on December 2014 (wet season rice) is entering into the grain mature stage.
+It is about 2.5 million hectare and 4.57% lower than the previous year with a good growing condition.
+While the rice which is planted on January 2015 is entering into the grain filling stage.
+It has reached 1.8 million hectares and 8.0% higher than the previous year with the good growing condition.
+The rice planted on February 2015 is entering into the generative phase or the young panicle forming stage.
+It has reached 0.8 million hectare and it’s 8.4% higher than previous year.

-The yield on this planted season (September – December) is estimated to be the most highest in last year 2014 and it is higher than previous year due to the good combination of the sufficiency of irrigation and sunlight.
+Although the planted area on this season (October 2014 – February 2015) has decreased 3.4% than the previous year due to the delay of rainy season in all parts of Indonesia and it causes of farmer’s decision to postpone the planting of wet season rice.
+The yield on this planted season (October to December 2014) is estimated to be the most highest in last year 2014 and it is higher than previous year due to the good combination of the sufficiency of irrigation water and sunlight.

 Ms. Takariyana Heni Astuti

 Now in Thailand, dry season rice is in the harvesting stage for every region excluding South area.
 Its production is forecasted to decrease about 43 % due to insufficient of water for cultivation that causes a planted area reduction and poor yield.
 And the pest outbreaks are identified in many areas.
 Apart of that, there is some paddy field areas in the lower Northern region were damaged by a cold weather during January 2015.

 Ms. Chidchanok Lekkao

 at Office of Agricultural Economics,